Why we show up to farmers markets year after year after year

 It's nice being in a place on a predictable basis where all the people in your life can find you and just stop by to say hi.

-The vendors at RAM are connected as a community.
-Many of us vendors have known each other for over a decade.
+The vendors at a farmers market are connected as a community.
+Many of us have known each other for over a decade.

 We've watched each others' backs, helped each other in a crunch-- anything from a broken generator to jumping a car battery.
 We all know who to ask for a bungee cord, some tape, a pen, where to borrow a phone charger or who has the most small change when we run out of $1 bills.